matthew-dong-dev/ICS-research/README.md

 # ICS Research

-Scripts in this repository are used to generate inferred keywords and optimize model hyperparameters.
+Scripts in this repository are used for

+1. training models to tag word embeddings with semantics, i.e. infer topics for courses and
+1. Perform model selection optimizattion.

+*Disclaimer: data redacted for privacy purposes.*

-## Synopsis
+## sh retrain.sh

-	`sh retrain.sh`

 calls scripts